 We built a cardboard fountain model with tape water spewing out, cardboard people, and a cardboard rig to hold the projector above the fountain model.
 Music was found and illustrations were created to help show the death and life of the reef.
 Gifs were used to create more of an animated scene.

 A big take away from the workshop was learning how to use Keynote to create the projected prototype.
 This workshop also displayed the importance of prototyping and being as accurate as possible to allow the final idea to really shine through.
-We learned how to crate a mockup of a larger final piece which could be understood wihtout much explaination.
+We learned how to create a mockup of a larger final piece which could be understood without much explanation.